Archive for April, 2012

 Protect or Respect: Burma’s constitutional challenge

-Both Shwe and Sein are military men but the US used the promotion of the latter to press for reforms.
-In return the US would ease its crippling sanctions and urge its allies to do the same.
+Shwe and Sein are military men but the US used the promotion of the latter to press for reforms.
+In return the US would ease crippling sanctions and urge its allies to do the same.
 Sein released Suu Kyi from house arrest and released political prisoners in exchange for diplomatic relations.
 Sein gave his first foreign interview in January to the Washington Post and said they not only wanted to engage with the NLD but also with the 11 ethnic groups Burma was at war with.
-During the interview, Sein brought up the constitution to defend the right of the president to appoint the commander in chief of the armed forces.
+Sein brought up the constitution to defend the right of the president to appoint the commander in chief of the armed forces.
 But Wapo did not follow up with a question of the validity of that constitution.

 Governor of Queensland takes the road from Diamantina to Roma